What is CBD?

 Body type, tolerance level and goals vary from one person to the next.
 If you are new to CBD it’s typically best to start small and work your way up.
 A good rule of thumb is to start with 2 x 10mg per day (20mg total) once in the morning and once at night.
 The CBD dosage will vary for each person depending on their needs and the conditions they are trying to alleviate.
 For some applications only a small dose is required to achieve optimal results; in other cases, a higher dosage will be needed.

 HOW LONG DOES IT TAKE TO FEEL THE EFFECTS OF CBD?

 Your body type, goals and tolerance levels all play a role in how your body absorbs and digests anything you consume.
 At the right dosage, it typically takes between 20 and 30 minutes for CBD effects to be noticed.
-As CBD has no psychoactive component, there is no ‘high’.
+As CBD has no intoxicating component, there is no ‘high’.
 You may experience a reduction in pain, reduced tremor, a sense of calm.
 It does depend on why you are taking CBD, whether you are taking enough to combat the symptoms you have and whether CBD has an effect on you.

 WHAT ARE THE SIDE-EFFECTS OF CBD?